 There are plenty of other tips for getting kids to eat healthy food so it doesn’t go to waste.

-I have a wavy knife that I picked up cheaply in a pound shop, similar to this inexpensive crinkle cutter tool.
+I have a wavy knife that I picked up cheaply in a pound shop.
 Simply cutting carrots, potatoes or other healthy foods into a different shape is often enough to get them to eat it.
 Plus, playing with their food, like the photo, makes them far more inclined to eat their veggies!

 We always keep frozen fruit on hand in the freezer.
 It’s inexpensive to buy, or easy to freeze when it’s abundant and in season.
 We love it whizzed into smoothies, on top of porridge or turned into a healthier crumble.